Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Introduction

-\paragraph{Variations of Gradient Descent} GD and its variants have been extensively studied in the non-convex optimization literature.
-Research has focused on their convergence rates to critical points of the empirical risk functional~\citep{pmlr-v247-patel24a,pmlr-v247-zeng24a}, stationary points of specific non-convex function classes~\citep{faw2023beyond,anonymous2025methods}, and under spectral conditions~\citep{velikanov2024tight}.
-The impact of hyperparameters, such as step size, on GD convergence~\citep{pmlr-v247-wu24b}, as well as its stability properties~\citep{mulayoff2024exact,zhu2024uniform,zhu2024stability}, has also been well explored.
+GD and its variants have been extensively studied in the non-convex optimization literature.
+Research has focused on their convergence rates to stationary points of the ER functional~\citep{pmlr-v247-patel24a,pmlr-v247-zeng24a}, stationary points of specific non-convex function classes~\citep{faw2023beyond,anonymous2025methods}, and under spectral conditions~\citep{velikanov2024tight}.
+The impact of hyperparameters like the LR on GD convergence~\citep{pmlr-v247-wu24b}, as well as its stability properties~\citep{mulayoff2024exact,zhu2024uniform,zhu2024stability}, has also been well explored.
 Additionally, GD has proven effective in solving specialized problems like matrix completion~\citep{baes2021low,pmlr-v247-ma24a}.
 Recent work has also explored the design of GD-type algorithms to meet meta-optimality criteria~\citep{casgrain2019latent,pmlr-v134-casgrain21a}, studying non-Euclidean settings~\citep{alimisis2021momentum,hsieh2024riemannian}, and extending GD to proximal splitting methods for objectives that combine differentiable and lower semi-continuous convex parts~\citep{patrascu2021stochastic,minh2022strong}.